 Come one, come all!
 If what we offer at South Plains interests you, we will welcome you no matter how you identify (or don’t identify)!

 The actual “owner” of SPLF is South Plains, LLC.
-Tomo, as the Owner and Producer makes the day to day decisions about the SPLF and the IM/s Title System and creates the weekend with the help of a fantastic Staff and amazing volunteers.
+Tomo, as the Owner and Producer makes the day to day decisions about the SPLF, the IM/s Title System, the IPOL Title System and creates the weekend with the help of a fantastic Staff and amazing volunteers.

 The owner of SPLF lives in Northern California, however given our electronic world today, it is not difficult to do the bulk of the production work from afar.
 Tomo, who found the Leather Community in Texas almost three decades ago, spends significant time and energy joyfully connecting and building relationships with local Texas folx.
 South Plains has its roots deep in the Dallas leather community as the original owners, Master Jim and slave marsha were active members of the Dallas community for years.
 There are no plans to move the event.